tiagofilipe12/GSoC17/Journal/Week_2.md

  For now, three main things must be improved before attracting users to
  bionode-watermill:

- 1) Make it easier to understand which folders is being created from which tasks.
+ 1) Make it easier to understand which folders are being created from which tasks.
  2) Better explain the input/output in the tutorial (see this [issue](https://github.com/bionode/bionode-watermill-tutorial/issues/2)).
  I.e. explain how glob patterns are fetching files and how can we declare the